queuedq/pslib/README.md

 ## Building

 The compiler should be GCC to be able to use `bits/stdc++.h`.
+We use CMake for building this project.

 ### Recommended

 Use CMake Tools for VS Code.
+Run `CMake: Configure` every time you add a new source file.

 ### CLI